MAN Lion's City: Singapore

 Also in 2015, a 12.8 metre-long custom built MAN A95 with 3-door and 2-staircase was built for the Land Transport Authority, featuring an updated concept bodywork design.
-The concept bus was unveiled in 2016, which the first exhibited at Ngee Ann City in location at Orchard and equipped with a outward-swinging sliding plug door located at the front.
+The concept bus was unveiled in 2016, which the first exhibited at Ngee Ann City in location at Orchard and equipped with an outward-swinging sliding plug door located at the front.
 Originally deployed by Tower Transit on bus 143/143M in 2017, it was transferred to SBS Transit in early 2018, operating on bus 7.

 In September 2016, LTA ordered another 122 MAN A95s which were put into service in since 2017.
 These buses contain similar specifications with the previous batches but with an updated bodywork design, with the first Gemilang Mark 2 bodywork 30 units being based on the concept design likely the SG5999Z, and these 92 units will be rest with an updated bodywork design bearing the Mark 3.
 SG2017C its new features an equipped with Euro 6 MAN D 2066 LUH-51 engine (10,518cc), and Selective Catalytic Reduction (SCR) technology, required the exhaust fluids using the AdBlue.
 These buses were assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead, with most of the SMRT Buses-operated units replacing the Mercedes-Benz O405G articulated buses.

 In November 2017, under a negotiated tender, the Land Transport Authority ordered 250 Euro 6 MAN buses, comprising 150 MAN A22s and 100 MAN A95s, equipped with MAN D 2066 LUH-51 engine (10,518cc) and minor differences to the bodywork in the previous batch.
 These buses were equipped with two wheelchair bays as compared to one in previous batches.
 An option was exercised in 2018 to procure an additional 150 MAN A95s in this batch.
 These buses entered revenue service in May 2018 and are currently assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead for fleet additions and replacement of retiring buses.

 In July 2018, a tender was awarded by LTA to ST Kinetics for the procurement of 111 MAN A95, which were delivered with subtle differences as compared to the earlier batches.
 These buses entered service in March 2020, with the final bus delivered in October 2021.
 Similarities to the previous batches, these buses are currently assigned to SBS Transit and SMRT Buses for fleet additions and replacement of retiring buses.

 Following the successful trial of the three-door and two-staircase MAN A95, the Land Transport Authority procured 50 production batch 3-door and 2-staircase A95 along with 50 production batch 3-door and 2-staircase Alexander Dennis Enviro500 MMC units.
 These buses entered service in January 2021 with SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore.

-All the Euro 6 production batch double-decker MAN A95s were new built LTA specifications and bearing the Mark 4 bodywork design. it was predecessor of MAN A95 Mark 3 (Euro 5) buses, including initial Mark 3 batch (Euro 6) (SG2017C).
+All of the Euro 6 production batch double-decker MAN A95s were built to LTA's specifications and bear the Mark 4 bodywork design.
+It was the successor of MAN A95 Mark 3 (Euro 5) buses, including initial Mark 3 batch (Euro 6) (SG2017C).